reinterpretcat/demo/README.md

 <h2>Demo scenes</h2>
 Demo project contains the following scenes in Assets\Scenes folder:
 <ul>
-<li>SimpleMap2D demonstrates Overview mode which allows you to load 2D map of large area with low detail terrain and without the certain objects (e.g. buildings).
-You can pan/zoom map here. </li>
+<li>SimpleMap2D scene loads 2D map of large area with low detail terrain and allows you to skip the certain objects (e.g. buildings, trees) using MapCSS rules for different zoom levels.
+You can also pan/zoom map.</li>
-<li>SimpleMap3D demonstrates Scene mode which load one tile with all details (full detail terrain, buildings, trees) and adjusted tiles with low level of details.
-You can walk: tiles will be loaded/unloaded automatically. </li>
+<li>SimpleMap3D scene loads one tile with all details (full detail terrain, buildings, trees) and adjusted tiles with low level of details.
+You can walk and interact with environment: modify facade of building, make craters.
+Tiles will be loaded/unloaded automatically.</li>
-<li>GpsTracking demonstrates how to work with Location Services (e.g. GPS). </li>
+<li>GpsTracking scene demonstrates how to work with Location Services (e.g. GPS).
+Nmea file is used as GPS signal source to simulate movement.</li>
+<li>Customization scene demonstrates how to add custom objects to the map or/and extend their behaviour. </li>
-<li>GuiEditor demonstrates several features: map editor, current address resolution, dynamic switch between 2D/3D maps.
-You may find video which shows this scene in action. </li>
+<li>GuiEditor scene demonstrates several features: map editor (create new map object such as buildings, barriers, trees; adjust terrain height), current address resolution (detects where you are), dynamic switch between 2D/3D maps (2D map shows larger area).
+You may find video which shows this scene above.</li>
 </ul>

 <h2>Screenshots</h2>